 One-Time Passwords (OTPs) are temporary codes sent to your registered mobile number for specific transactions or account changes.
 They are designed to verify your identity for a single use.
 Sharing an OTP is akin to giving someone a key to your digital vault for that specific transaction.

-Never disclose an OTP to anyone, even if they claim it’s to “verify” your identity or “complete” a transaction for you.
+Never disclose an OTP to anyone, even if they claim it is to “verify” your identity or “complete” a transaction for you.
 OTPs are a critical part of two-factor authentication and must remain private.
+If you receive an OTP for a transaction you did not initiate, immediately contact your bank.

 Sharing Transaction Codes

 Be vigilant about any unsolicited requests for such codes.
-Your bank will never ask you to share these with them.
+Your bank will never ask you to share these with them, reinforcing the need for personal discretion.

 Mistake Three: Not Checking Transaction Details

 The third critical mistake is failing to thoroughly review all transaction details before confirming your withdrawal.
-In the rush to get cash, it’s easy to overlook small but significant errors that can lead to discrepancies.
+In the rush to get cash, it is easy to overlook small but significant errors that can lead to discrepancies.
 Always double-check the amount, the bank account being debited, and any confirmation messages.

 Incorrect Amount Entered

-When you initiate a cardless withdrawal, you’ll be prompted to enter the desired cash amount on the ATM screen.
+When you initiate a cardless withdrawal, you will be prompted to enter the desired cash amount on the ATM screen.
 A common error is mistakenly entering the wrong figure, either too much or too little.
 Always pause and verify the amount displayed before proceeding to the next step.

-Confirming the amount on both the ATM screen and your UPI app is a vital step to prevent financial inconvenience.
+Confirming the amount on both the ATM screen and your UPI-enabled app is a vital step to prevent financial inconvenience.
 Once the cash is dispensed, reversing an incorrect amount can be a lengthy process.
+Pooja, a logistics manager, once accidentally entered an extra zero and had to cancel the transaction quickly.

 Forgetting Confirmation Messages

-While automatic reversals are mandated, they might not be instant.
-According to official RBI guidelines, if a transaction fails but the amount is debited, the reversal should typically occur within T+5 working days.
+Correction: While automatic reversals are mandated, they might not be instant.
+According to official RBI guidelines (2026), if a transaction fails but the amount is debited, the reversal should typically occur within T+5 working days.

 Not Getting a Receipt

 While cardless withdrawals reduce paper usage, some ATMs still offer the option to print a receipt.
-Even if you don’t receive a physical receipt, your UPI app and bank statement will record the transaction.
-It’s important to know where to find these digital records.
+Even if you do not receive a physical receipt, your UPI-enabled app and bank statement will record the transaction.
+It is important to know where to find these digital records.

 Verifying Transaction Status

 Checking the status promptly allows you to take necessary action, such as contacting your bank, without delay.
-Don’t assume a problem will resolve itself without your intervention.
+Do not assume a problem will resolve itself without your intervention.
+Prompt action is key to a swift resolution, especially for issues like money debited but action not completed.

 | Action | Outcome if Correct | Outcome if Incorrect |